UMM-CSci-3601-F17/lab-4-angular-spark-and-mongodb-teamname/answers.md

     - Documents are essentially users.
 We are using them to construct users and put them into the database
     - We use documents to store the data in Mongo format rather than something like SQL
     - We are using them to store user data
+5. What does UserControllerSpec.clearAndPopulateDb do?
+    - It creates a database (test) then adds everything from the user database to it, deletes everything in side, and creates its own users
+6. What's being tested in UserControllerSpec.getUsersWhoAre37()?
+How is that being tested?
+    - The first thing that is being done is the filtering of users who are 37 years old.
+Then there are two things being tested.
+The first one is making sure there are only 2 users in the document and the second is checking that the names match in the document.